-Most homeowners insurance policies cover roof replacement if the damage is the result of a natural act or a sudden accidental event.
-How roof coverage works · Preventing roof problems.
-If you're wondering, “Does insurance cover roof replacement?
-It depends on the circumstances.
-A homeowners insurance policy covers damage to things like the structure and roof if they are damaged by a covered hazard.
+Most homeowners insurance policies cover roof replacement if the damage is caused by a natural act or a sudden accidental event.
+It is important to understand how roof coverage works and how to prevent roof problems.
+If you are wondering if insurance covers roof replacement, the answer depends on the circumstances.
+Generally, a homeowners insurance policy covers damage to the structure and roof if it is caused by a covered hazard.

 Some policies name or exclude specific hazards.If your roof needs to be replaced due to unexpected acts of nature or severe weather conditions other than flooding, it is likely to be covered.
 However, if your roof is older or requires maintenance and repair, standard homeowners insurance will not reimburse the cost of a new roof.
 Homeowners insurance covers the structure of your home, including the cost of roof replacement or repairs in case it is suddenly damaged.If your roof is damaged by fire, strong winds, hail, or anything else covered by your policy, you will likely be reimbursed for the costs of a new one.
 Home coverage is the part of your homeowners insurance policy that helps pay for the reconstruction or repair of your home's physical structure in the event of a covered loss.Doing work on your roof can be dangerous, and while you may feel like you're saving money by repairing a leak yourself, it could end up costing more if the repairs are inadequate and cause wood to rot or mold damage.